leahcomerford13/Case-Study-Nature-Of-Enterprise/case.md

-#This is done by Leah Comerford
+#This is done by Leah Comerford !
+##This was done by other Leah account